Your Wedding & COVID-19

 Guests will be encouraged to remain seated during the celebratory events of your reception, including but not limited to, first dances, cake cutting, toasts, etc.

-Guests traveling from out-of-state should research to see if their state is one of the states on NY's mandatory quarantine list before traveling, and make or change arrangements to self-quarantine for 14 days before your event.
+Guests traveling from out-of-state are responsible for checking if their state is on NY's mandatory quarantine list before traveling, and make or change arrangements to self-quarantine for 14 days before your event.

 Obviously, this is not an exhaustive list, as new information is continuously being released, and old information is being clarified everyday.
-But we want all our couples to know that we are hard at work everyday (even though we are closed!) trying to get the most accurate and up-to-date information to pass along to you.
-Please keep an eye on this page for updates, and email us at Weddings@AdirondackWeddingCenter.com with any specific questions you may have about your event.
+But we want all our couples to know that we are hard at work everyday trying to get the most accurate and up-to-date information to pass along to you.
+Please keep an eye on this page for updates, and feel free to email us at Weddings@AdirondackWeddingCenter.com with any specific questions you may have about your event.